 Parents like: Cuvee coffee and a serious dedication to crafting the perfect cup.

 Kids love: Milk and cookies and arguably the best hot chocolate in town.

 On those days the sunshine is begging you to get out of the house, Cenote is a great place just a stone’s throw from downtown, Cenote is a great place to sit and enjoy one of Austin’s many beautiful days.

-Parents like: A (mostly) fenced in outdoor area, the laid-back vibe and impressive breakfast menu.
+Parents like: A (mostly) fenced-in outdoor area, the laid-back vibe, and an impressive breakfast menu.